awesome5566/SalesNavAI/README.md

 ## Features

+- 🤖 **AI-powered preprocessing** using GPT-4o-mini to convert natural language to structured syntax
 - 🎯 **Rule-based NLP matching** for functions, industries, geographies, titles, and more
 - 📊 **Local data loading** from `facet-store.json` and `Industry IDs.csv`
 - 🔗 **On-demand HTML resolvers** for company/school LinkedIn URLs (use sparingly)